Citytv: Citytv stations

 Individual stations are normally branded on-air as simply "Citytv" (from 2012 to 2018, the stations were referred to as "City"); the location may be added, for example "Citytv Toronto", if disambiguation is necessary.
 The list also mentions which stations had been owned by either CHUM Ltd. or Rogers, depending on affiliation.

+Like most Canadian networks, Citytv stations are generally available as distant signals on most cable and satellite providers nationwide.